Chiang Mai, ประเทศไทย - Things to Do in Chiang Mai

 Temple Hopping in the Old City

-Booking Tip: Most temples are free to enter (20-40 THB donation appreciated), best visited early morning (7-9 AM) or late afternoon (4-6 PM) to avoid heat and crowds.
-Dress modestly with covered shoulders and knees, and consider hiring a local guide for 800-1,200 THB for deeper cultural insights.
+Booking Tip: Most temples are free to enter (donations welcomed), though some charge 20-50 THB entrance fees.
+Visit early morning (6-8 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
+Dress modestly with covered shoulders and knees, and consider hiring a local guide for 500-800 THB per day to learn about Buddhist traditions.

 Ethical Elephant Sanctuary Visit